 ‘On my summer holiday I went to the zoo and the beach and the aquarium and the park and then we went back to school’.

-Obviously you don’t have to stick to this religiously but you get the general jist.
+Obviously, you don’t have to stick to this religiously but you get a general idea.
 It’s all about developing your experiences to show the reader that you understand the role of a doctor and have at least some of the skills required to become a good one.
 Read more on how to structure your medical school personal statement here.

+Things are difficult to read if there are lots of spelling or grammar mistakes and it just looks kinda sloppy too.
 Make sure you proofread your final personal statement for any spelling or grammar errors!
-You can always use spell check to help but make sure you have it set to English UK not US if applying to the UK and US if applying to North America.
+You can always use spell check to help but make sure you have it set to English UK, not the US if applying to the UK and US if applying to North America.
 And do ask a family member or friend or teacher to help you out because after a while it does get hard to spot your own mistakes.

 8. Punctuation is KEY!

 Have you ever read a sentence and the writer just goes on and on about something and you get to the stage where you’ve lost the point of the sentence but they are still rabbiting on with little sign of ever stopping which is especially difficult when they don’t even put in any commas so you run out of breath before you can finally reach the end.You get the point.
 Try to avoid really long sentences.
 It just makes your medical school personal statement difficult to read.
 But too short sentences are not great either.
 Also avoid brackets on every line as again, it makes it hard to write and also looks like you didn’t put enough effort incorporating the content from the brackets inside the personal statement.